 SnugRide, SnugRide Classic Connect (including Classic Connect 30 and 35), SnugRide 30, SnugRide 35, SnugRide Click Connect 40, and Aprica A30.

 Graco recalled these car seats because it found that the harness buckle was difficult to unlatch and could sometimes get stuck in the closed position.
 In the event of a vehicle crash or other type of vehicle-related emergency, it can be important to be able to exit the vehicle quickly.
 This defect in Graco children’s seats makes it difficult to do so, posing a risk of injury.

 Evenflo, another car seat manufacturer, recalled 1.3 million child car seat buckles in April 2014 over concerns that the buckle could become stuck in the latched position, posing similar injury risk that the Graco seats were recalled for.

 Evenflo’s Momentum, Chase, Maestro, Symphony, Snugli, Titan, SureRide and SecureKid.
 The affected seats have model number prefixes of 306, 308, 310, 329, 345, 346, 371, or 385.

 Baby Trend recalled 16,655 children’s car seats in April 2014 after discovering that the buckle can become stuck in the latched position.
 This is the same type of recall as the Evenflo and Graco ones that were issued around the same time.
 Car seats can be recalled for a number of reasons, including among other things buckles that can become inadvertently unlatched.

 View a full list of child car seat recalls for more information.
-If your son or daughter was injured because of a defective car seat, we invite you to contact Wyatt Law Firm, Ltd. today.
+If your son or daughter was injured because of a defective car seat, we invite you to contact Wyatt Law Firm, PLLC. today.
 Our San Antonio product defect attorneys are currently taking defective car seat cases, so call us today or fill out a free case evaluation form if someone you love was injured.